MicrosoftDocs/power-automate-docs/articles/dataverse/list-rows.md

 ### Fetch Xml Query

-> [!IMPORTANT]
-> [Aggregation queries](/powerapps/developer/data-platform/use-fetchxml-aggregation) aren't currently supported when using the List rows action with FetchXML queries.
+[Aggregation queries](/powerapps/developer/data-platform/use-fetchxml-aggregation) aren't currently supported when using the **List rows** action with FetchXML queries.
 However, the distinct operator is supported.

+# [Classic designer](#tab/classic-designer)

 Use a [Dataverse-style FetchXML query](/powerapps/developer/common-data-service/use-fetchxml-construct-query), which allows more flexibility in building custom queries.
 These queries can be useful when you work with a table that has multiple related tables, or handling pagination.
 The following screenshot shows how to use FetchXML.

-# [Classic designer](#tab/classic-designer)

-Type the following in the **Fetch Qml Query** field.
+Type the following in the **Fetch Xml Query** field.

 ![List accounts example with FetchXML.](../media/list-rows/fetch-sml-example.png)

+As the distinct operator isn't currently supported directly in FetchXML queries from the List rows action, the [union function](/azure/logic-apps/workflow-definition-language-functions-reference#union) can be used to remove duplicate rows.
+For example, you can use the [Select action](../data-operations.md#use-the-select-action) to transform the response of the List rows connection to the specific array format you need, then create a [variable](../create-variable-store-values.md#initialize-a-variable) with the expression *union(body(‘Select’),body(‘Select’))* to get an array with distinct rows.

 # [Edit with Copilot (preview)](#tab/edit-with-copilot)

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

----
+Use a [Dataverse-style FetchXML query](/powerapps/developer/common-data-service/use-fetchxml-construct-query), which allows more flexibility in building custom queries.
+These queries can be useful when you work with a table that has multiple related tables, or handling pagination.
+The following screenshot shows how to use FetchXML.

 Example FetchXML query for the Account table: